CDRT/mk_docs/docs/ref/bios/settings/thinkstation/videosetup.md

 2. IGD – Internal Graphics Device will be used.
 3. PEG – PCI-e Graphics Device will be used.

+!!! info ""
-?> If CPU does not support integrated graphics, there will be no `IGD` option.
+    If CPU does not support integrated graphics, there will be no `IGD` option.

 | WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|